'Be anxious for nothing..." ~Philippians 4:6

 He is, however an impressive man, who doesn't have to feed anyone's sick need to perpetuate negative stereotypes about the behavior of Black men.

-We don't need a poll to know that there are embarrassing crazies in every race who make us cringe.
+We don't need a poll to know that there are embarrassing crazies in every community, who make us cringe.
 The President need not abandon his dignity to feed into foolishness.

 I'm glad that my three young nephews honestly don't understand what the big deal is about a Black President.
 I'm glad they see President Obama in office as the rule, and not the exception.

-I feel sorry for those who, when they visualize a Black man, prefer to see an irresponsible, selfish, inarticulate, loud-mouthed, violent, drunken, drug-dealing, sperm-spreading, foul-mouthed buffoon who looks like he shops regularly at Pimps-R-Us.
+I feel sorry for those who, when they visualize a Black man, prefer to see an irresponsible, selfish, shiftless, inarticulate, loud-mouthed, violent, drunken, drug-dealing, sperm-spreading, foul-mouthed buffoon, who looks like he shops regularly at Pimps-R-Us.

 It's sad that some things always boil down to race.
 News flash: America has a President who happens to be a Black man.
-Unfortunately, the hope for him to launch into an Ebonics-laden rap, while munching on chicken wings and watermelon, during a limo ride to a Tyler Perry play, is still alive.
+Unfortunately, the hope for him to launch into an Ebonics-laden rap, while dressed in sagging pants, munching on chicken wings and watermelon, during a limo ride to a Tyler Perry play, is still alive.

 "When is he going to show his true side?", many wonder.